 The Code is effectively implemented through clearly defined responsibilities, reporting lines, and dedicated support channels, including help desks, ombudsmen, and confidential hotlines.
-Breaches are addressed with disciplinary actions, ranging from warnings to dismissal, facility gave employees paid time off to help build a house for Greater Indy Habitat for Humanity.

-depending on the severity.
+Breaches are addressed with disciplinary actions, ranging from warnings to dismissal, depending on the severity.
 Regular internal and external audits validate compliance and the effectiveness of our ethics programs.